A Lesson in Humility

 Noticing her distress from across the room, Don, a fellow nursery worker, approached the gasping woman and swiftly intervened.
 Stepping in, he grabbed hold of the child’s plump legs.
 “Here, I’ll take over,” he said nonchalantly.

 Leslie moved out of the way and he continued the dirty job.
 With great relief, she walked to the opposite side of the room and got some fresh air.

-What impresses me most is not simply that Don is a man, but he is also the pastor of our church.
-Compassion and humility were plainly demonstrated as our unassuming leader stepped in to take over for Leslie.
+What impresses me most is not simply that Don is a man, but he is also the pastor of that church.
+Compassion and humility were plainly demonstrated as this unassuming leader stepped in to take over for Leslie.
 Pastor Don’s actions spoke more loudly than any words he might have said, and God’s character was clearly evident in his humble deed.

 When Leslie shared this story with me, it caused me to search my own heart.
 Do my actions reflect the Lord I claim to serve?
 Am I willing to serve even when it’s a dirty job?

 Remarkably, Jesus, the King of Kings, fastened a towel around his waste and stooped down to wash his disciples’ filthy feet.
 This shocking and unexpected act demonstrated the utter importance of serving one another in humility.
 Two thousand years later, Jesus’ actions still reverberate, calling us to servanthood.